-Having a multiplicity of uses, studying English Language & Literature develops students as independent, confident and reflective readers, while developing skills of analysis and fostering creativity in your own writing.
+Having a multiplicity of uses, studying English Language and Literature develops students as independent, confident and reflective readers, while developing skills of analysis and fostering creativity in your own writing.
 Students with an A Level in English Language and Literature have entered careers in journalism, the media, advertising, education, medicine and more.

-English Language & Literature has long been a popular course at the College studied by scientists, mathematicians and linguists alike.
+English Language and Literature has long been a popular course at the College studied by scientists, mathematicians and linguists alike.
 It offers a more technical approach to the study of English and therefore appeals to a wide range of students.

 We follow the AQA specification.